-These Greek beef burger patties are filled with Mediterranean flavors like lemon, roasted red peppers, garlic, and more!
-The burgers are then topped with a smear of tzatziki, as well as thinly sliced cucumbers, red onion, and lettuce.
+Greek beef burger patties are filled with Mediterranean flavors, stuffed with feta cheese, and topped with a smear of tzatziki.
 These burgers are the perfect weeknight meal because they cook in under 10 minutes on the grill.

-I'm a big fan of having burgers for weeknight meals.
+I'm a big fan of making burgers for weeknight meals.
 Greek burger patties are easy to prepare ahead of time, and they cook on the grill in under 10 minutes.
-Perfect for the busy weeknight when you need dinner on the table quickly!
+They are perfect for a busy weeknight when you need dinner on the table quickly!

-These burgers are unique because they are filled with flavors of the Mediterranean like roasted red peppers, oregano, lemon, and garlic.
+These burgers are unique because they are filled with Mediterranean flavors like roasted red peppers, oregano, lemon, and garlic.
 Then, the middle of the burger is stuffed with crumbled feta cheese.

 Next time you're looking for a delicious, juicy burger, you have to try these Greek burgers!
 Serve with a side of French fries, potato chips, or a big green salad for a meal the whole family will love.